rubencarneiro/rubencarneiro.io/_posts/2021-01-25-Volla phone Repair.markdown

 - If You have no imeis after booting the phone just go to recovery and do a factory reset again, you will notice that nvdata will be wiped and your imeis will be back.

+- As Always please if you can donate. ;)